PaulAlexander23/hanging-films/README.md

 ### Numerical solution to the 2d Benney equation with electric fields

-Exploring a possible colaboration with Ruben and Demetrios, looking at pseudo spectral numerical solutions to the Benney equation.
+A collaboration with Ruben and Demetrios, looking at numerical solutions to the 2D Benney equation on the underside of a plate.

+Run tests in Matlab: runtests('tests')